awsdocs/aws-glue-developer-guide/doc_source/dev-endpoint-tutorial-EC2-notebook.md

-# Tutorial: Set Up an Apache Zeppelin Notebook on Amazon EC2<a name="dev-endpoint-tutorial-EC2-notebook"></a>
+# Tutorial: Set Up an Apache Zeppelin Notebook Server on Amazon EC2<a name="dev-endpoint-tutorial-EC2-notebook"></a>

 In this tutorial, you create an Apache Zeppelin Notebook server that is hosted on an Amazon EC2 instance\.
 The notebook connects to one of your development endpoints so that you can interactively run, debug, and test AWS Glue ETL \(extract, transform, and load\) scripts before deploying them\.